Holography for stress-energy tensor flows: Metric flows

 \section{Metric flows}

-We begin by briefly reviewing the metric flow prescription for stress-energy tensor deformations and then discuss its connection with the variational principle method for the mixed boundary conditions.
+We begin by reviewing the metric flow prescription for stress-energy tensor deformations and clarifying its relation to the variational principle method for the mixed boundary conditions.
 The action of a $d$-dimensional field theory deformed by an operator constructed from the stress-energy tensor obeys the differential equation